christophsturm/exerciser/README.md

 Exerciser
 =========

-A small http benchmarking lib for node.
-Do not use this or send pull requests.
-It's not ready yet. :)
+A small http benchmarking lib for node with a command line interface.